FrugalX/lite-design-editor/README.md

 - **Simple Interface:** Clean and intuitive user interface for easy navigation and usage.
 - **Canvas Editing:** Utilizes the fabric.js library for powerful canvas editing capabilities.
-- **Basic Tools:** Includes essential tools such as selection, drawing, shapes (currently supporting only rectangles), text, and images.
+- **Basic Tools:** Includes essential tools such as selection, drawing, shapes (currently supporting only rectangles & circles), text, and images.
 - **Export Options:** Supports exporting and downloading designs in various formats such as JSON, and PNG.

 ## Fonts